noiseprotocol/noise_spec/noise.md

   2. Encrypted with forward secrecy, but sent to an anonymous responder.

   3. Not transmitted, but a passive attacker can check candidates for the responder's private key and determine whether the candidate is correct.
+     An attacker could also replay a previously-recorded message to a new responder and determine whether the two responders are the "same" (i.e. are using the same static key pair) by whether the recipient accepts the message.

   4. Encrypted to responder's static public key, without forward secrecy.
      If an attacker learns the responder's private key they can decrypt the